BakhtarSobat/aac/README.md

-# aac
+# Applying Android Architecture Components with Kotlin
-In this tutorial we are going to look at the Android Architecture Components (AAC).
+In this document we are going to look at the Android Architecture Components (AAC).
 We will do this by applying it on a demo App.